Economy of Spain: Property boom and bust, 2003–2014

 The bubble imploded in 2008, causing the collapse of Spain's large property related and construction sectors, causing mass layoffs, and a collapsing domestic demand for goods and services.
 Unemployment shot up.
 At first, Spain's banks and financial services avoided the early crisis of their international counterparts.
-However, as the recession deepened and property prices slid, the growing bad debts of the smaller regional savings banks, the "cajas", forced the intervention of Spain's central bank and government through a stabilization and consolidation program, taking over or consolidating regional "cajas" and finally receiving a bank bailout from the European Central Bank in 2012 aimed specifically for the banking business and "cajas" in particular.
+However, as the recession deepened and property prices slid, the growing bad debts of the smaller regional savings banks, forced the intervention of Spain's central bank and government through a stabilization and consolidation program, taking over or consolidating regional "cajas", and finally receiving a bank bailout from the European Central Bank in 2012, aimed specifically for the banking business and "cajas" in particular.
 Following the 2008 peak, home prices plunged by 31%, before bottoming out in late 2014.

 Euro debt crisis, 2010-2012

-In the first weeks of 2010, renewed anxiety about the excessive levels of debt in some EU countries and, more generally, about the health of the euro has spread from Ireland and Greece to Portugal, and to a lesser extent in Spain.
+In the first weeks of 2010, renewed anxiety about excessive debt in some EU countries and, more generally, about the health of the euro spread from Ireland and Greece to Portugal, and to a lesser extent Spain.
 Many economists recommended a battery of policies to control the surging public debt caused by the recessionary collapse of tax revenues, combining drastic austerity measures with higher taxes.
-Some senior German policy makers went as far as to say that emergency bailouts should include harsh penalties to EU aid recipients such as Greece.
-It has been noted that the Spanish government budget was in surplus in the years immediately before the global financial crisis and that its debt was not considered excessive.
+Some German policymakers went as far as to say that bailouts should include harsh penalties to EU aid recipients, such as Greece.
+The Spanish government budget was in surplus in the years immediately before the Great Recession, and its debt was not considered excessive.

 At the beginning of 2010, Spain's public debt as a percentage of GDP was still less than those of Britain, France or Germany.
-However, commentators pointed out that Spain's recovery was fragile, that the public debt was growing quickly, that troubled regional banks may need large bailouts, growth prospects were poor and therefore limiting revenue and that the central government has limited control over the spending of the regional governments.
+However, commentators pointed out that Spain's recovery was fragile, that the public debt was growing quickly, troubled regional banks may need large bailouts, growth prospects were poor and therefore limiting revenue, and that the central government had limited control over the spending of the regional governments.
 Under the structure of shared governmental responsibilities that has evolved since 1975, much responsibility for spending had been given back to the regions.
-The central government found itself in the difficult position of trying to gain support for unpopular spending cuts from the recalcitrant regional governments.

-On 23 May 2010, the government announced further austerity measures, consolidating the ambitious plans announced in January.
+The central government found itself in the position of trying to gain support for unpopular spending cuts from the recalcitrant regional governments.
+In May 2010, the government announced further austerity measures, consolidating the ambitious plans announced in January.

-As of September 2011, Spanish banks hold a record high of €142 billion of Spanish national bonds.
-December 2011 bond auctions are "very likely to be covered" according to JPMorgan Chase.
+As of September 2011, Spanish banks held a record high of €142 billion of Spanish national bonds.
 Till Q2 2012, Spanish banks were allowed to report real estate related assets in higher non-market price by regulators.
 Investors who bought into such banks must be aware.
 Spanish houses cannot be sold at land book value after being vacant over a period of years.